andude10/also-cache/README.md

 **WIP**.
 Right now only local cache is implemented, without the distributed part.

-This cache is designed for scenarios where you want consistency and high hit rates in your distributed cluster.
-Instead of each node maintaining its own separate cache, all nodes send updates to each other, ensuring that frequently accessed data is available on all of them.
-It will also mean that cache will have (mostly) the same latency on each node.
+This cache is designed for scenarios where you want consistency and high hit rates across your distributed cluster.
+Rather than having each node maintain its own isolated cache, all nodes share cache updates with one another, ensuring that popular data is available throughout the entire cluster.
+This means that cache will have (mostly) the same latency everywhere.

 Features: